IoT-Based Patient Monitoring Systems: An Overview

 graphic representing the IoT in healthcare graphic representing the IoT in healthcare

-In fact, Cisco estimates that since 2010 there are more “smart” devices—defined as devices connected to the internet—than people on the planet.
+In fact, Cisco estimates that since 2010, there have been more “smart” devices—defined as devices connected to the Internet—than people on the planet.

 The proliferation of “smart” devices and innovations in wireless technology have not escaped the healthcare industry.